tsenart/vegeta/README.md

 - The `total` number of bytes sent (out) or received (in) with the request or response bodies.
 - The `mean` number of bytes sent (out) or received (in) with the request or response bodies.

+The `Response Body Length` row shows:

+- The `total` number of bytes in the content-length header of responses.
+- The `mean` number of bytes in the content-length header of responses.

 The `Success` ratio shows the percentage of requests whose responses didn't error and had status codes between **200** and **400** (non-inclusive).

 The `Status Codes` row shows a histogram of status codes. `0` status codes mean a request failed to be sent.